Assessing the potential impact of environmental land management schemes on emergent infection disease risks: Discussion

-The area of this study is relatively small, covering an area of 600km$^2$, but it is an area covered by a large number of cattle farms of various sizes.
-It is also the case that in our economic model for land use change, we only consider average values for land profitability, and we do not consider any non-economic factors in decision making.
-Therefore, the results can only be considered to be an indicator of possible disease risk increase in a moderately sized region of Scotland.
+The geographic area of this study is relatively small, covering an area of 600km$^2$, but it is an area covered by a large number of cattle farms of various sizes.
+It is also the case that in our economic model for land use change, we only consider average values for land use profitability at the crop/livestock type level, and we do not consider any non-economic factors in land manager decision making, such as land managers' preferences for increasing biodiversity on their land.
+Land managers are assumed to only care about the relative profits of alternative, mutually-exclusive land uses, and to make profitable land use changes instantaneously when the economic incentive for planting is introduced.
+Therefore, the results can only be considered to be an indicator of possible disease risk increase in a moderately-sized region of Scotland.
 However, the region has a large number of cattle farms and potentially diverse ownership and land management, changes in land use are likely to occur at a scale substantially above the size of one farm.
-Therefore, there is a sufficiently large population of farms (and therefore diversity of management) for decision-making homogeneity to be a reasonable assumption at this scale.
+Therefore, there is a sufficiently large population of farms (and therefore diversity of management) for our model to provide useful insights into likely responses to a woodland planting incentive.

 As an exemplar for a Scottish lowland cattle farming area, and thus relevant to similar areas of cattle farming density and woodland distribution, we believe this study area serves well as a guide to the potential increase in emergent infectious disease risk from new woodland creation.
+More importantly, we believe that the modelling approach used here could be applied in a wide range of empirical settings where land use change results in likely changes in livestock and/or wildlife disease transmission.
 In general, by evaluating the adjacency between land parcels with animal species, we can assess whether fragmentation levels promote increased wildlife density, increased contact between wildlife and agriculture, and whether it has any impact on emergent infectious disease risk.
-Economic incentive changes each of these variables in a spatially interconnected and hard to predict manner, and our model addresses these complexities.
+Economic incentives change each of these variables in a spatially interconnected and hard to predict manner, and our model addresses these complexities.